jamsocket/aper/README.md

 - [ ] Add a separate concept of “player state” in addition to game state.
 Player state includes things like name or cursor position, but cannot be used for state updates, and as a result can be sent out-of-order.
+- [ ] The server should allow binary or text connections, and the client should switch between json and bincode depending on whether it has the development flag.

 The immediate roadmap has a strong emphasis on figuring out the right interface between Aper and application code.
 Once that's sorted out, longer-term tasks can